New Healthwatch report on Hinchingbrooke Emergency Department

 We will make sure we also share this report with the local health commissioners.
 It will help them understand the reality of the choices patients feel they have when they need urgent or emergency care.

 Although ‘unannounced’, the visits were planned with the knowledge and input of senior staff and the hospital was given a two-week window when they knew we would visit.
 The hospital wanted our feedback to help them improve care within the department which was assessed as requiring improvement in the Care Quality Commission report published in August.

-We will check with the hospital again in three months’ time, to see what progress they have made against our recommendations.
+We will check with the hospital again in six-months’ time, to see what progress they have made against our recommendations.

 You may also be interested in: